 I find the external controls (Disassembly Lever, Slide Stop Lever, and Magazine Release Buttons) on the Springfield Armory XDm® 9mm 4.5 to be more than adequate.
 Some might say that they are too big, but they work for me.
 With the pistol in my hand, I can reach the Slide Stop Lever and Magazine Release Button just fine.
 The Magazine Release Button is ambidextrous, which is a nice feature when operating the pistol left handed.
 When new and just out of the box, the Magazine Release Button was hard to press and was very gritty in feel.
 A drop of Ballistol on each button shaft cured that issue.
 With a fully-loaded magazine (19 rounds) inserted into the pistol, releasing the magazine is not going to happen; there is just too much pressure exerted on the release mechanism for it to work as it should.
 At eighteen rounds; however, the magazine released just fine.

 The most controversial feature of the Springfield Armory XD® and XDm® pistols has been the grip safety.
 Frankly, I have no issue with it after using one on my 1911 pistols for so long.
 This feature was one of the reasons for my choosing the Springfield Armory XDm® 9mm 4.5 over some of the others tested.
 The pistol will not fire unless the trigger and grip safety are pressed properly.
 The hardest transition for me is not having a thumb safety, but I transition easily from one pistol to the next.
-Coupled with the trigger safety, there is an added degree of safety that is not present on some polymer pistols.
+Coupled with the trigger safety, there is an added degree of safety that is not present on some polymer pistols, especially when holstering the pistol.
 Of course, keeping my finger off the trigger is a key factor.
 Note that the grip safety does not need to be pressed to retract the slide.
 Again, the grip safety might turn someone off from purchasing the pistol, but it is not a deal breaker for me; it is just another factor in the manual of arms for the pistol.

 Out of many 9mm polymer pistols held, I find the grip of the Springfield Armory XDm® 9mm 4.5 the best of them all.
 The angle of the grip agrees with my hand.
 The texturing of the grip is not abusive to my hand or as slippery as I find the grip on some other polymer pistols.
 I have ‘Word Smith’ hands, which means that I feel every nook and cranny of the texturing and the grip on this pistol feels just fine in my hand.